vb44/HMM-MOS/README.md

     Comparison is made to other methods also using the deskewed point clouds.

     Each sequence is accompanied by a *indices.csv* file that contains the indices of the dynamic elements for ten point clouds.
-    Any pedestrian-appearing point is labelled as dynamic, with no discrimination if they are moving or not.
+    Any pedestrian-appearing point is labelled as dynamic, with no discrimination whether they are moving or not.
     An evaluation tool is provided in *benchmarking/evaluation*.

     [DOALS Demo](https://www.youtube.com/embed/v-oYnE3rvcg)